ghormann/ChristmasPowerMonitor/docs/wsl-setup.md

 sudo update-alternatives --install /usr/local/bin/usbip usbip /usr/lib/linux-tools/*-generic/usbip 20
 ```

+> **Note:** You may see a warning like `usbipd not found for kernel 5.15.167.4-microsoft`.
+This is harmless — `usbipd` is the server daemon and is not needed inside WSL.
+The `usbip` client is all that's required to receive devices from Windows.

 ### Attach the Arduino to WSL

 Each time you plug in the Arduino, run the following steps.